JetBrains-Research/extract-method-experiments/README.md

 #### Windows systems

 The procedure is identical with one key difference, use command `gradlew.bat` instead of `./gradlew`

-### Data directory

-The `data/` directory is used for storing text files with lists of repositories for processing, for instance, file `apache_repos.txt` consists of small list of Apache repositories, and `star_top100.txt` includes list of 100 most starred java repositories on GitHub.

 ### Output directory